leadingtechnology/flutter_gcs_manager/README.md

-# Google Cloud Storage Integration for Flutter Apps
+# flutter_gcs_manager

-flutter_gcs_manager is a Flutter package that provides seamless interaction with Google Cloud Storage (GCS), offering the following features:
+`flutter_gcs_manager` is a Flutter package that provides seamless interaction with Google Cloud Storage (GCS), offering the following features:

+## Function

-·Authentication: Uses Google Sign-In for OAuth 2.0 authentication to obtain credentials for accessing GCS.
+- **Authentication**: Uses Google Sign-In for OAuth 2.0 authentication to obtain credentials for accessing GCS.

-·File Operations:
+- **File Operations**:

-  ·Upload Files: Supports background uploads of large files and videos with progress tracking and error handling.
+  - Upload Files: Supports background uploads of large files and videos with progress tracking and error handling.
-  ·Download Files: Enables background downloads of large files and videos with support for resume capability, progress tracking, and error handling.
+  - Download Files: Enables background downloads of large files and videos with support for resume capability, progress tracking, and error handling.
-  ·Delete Files: Allows the deletion of specific files from GCS.
+  - Delete Files: Allows the deletion of specific files from GCS.
-  ·List Files: Lists files in a specified GCS bucket and path.
+  - List Files: Lists files in a specified GCS bucket and path.

-·Error Handling: Provides custom exception classes and integrates with Firebase Crashlytics to log error reports.
+- **Error Handling**: Provides custom exception classes and integrates with Firebase Crashlytics to log error reports.

-·Background Task Management: Utilizes the Dio library for streaming to ensure stability when handling large files.
+- **Background Task Management**: Utilizes the Dio library for streaming to ensure stability when handling large files.

-·Logging: Integrated with Firebase Analytics to track user file operations.
+- **Logging**: Integrated with Firebase Analytics to track user file operations.